2 sets of children's remains found at home of man tied to missing Idaho kids, prosecutor says

 Chad Daybell, who is married to the missing children's mother, Lori Vallow Daybell, was arrested on suspicion of concealing or destroying evidence after local and federal investigators searched his property, according to the Fremont County Sheriff's Office.

-Joshua "JJ" Vallow, who was 7 when he vanished, and 17-year-old Tylee Ryan haven't been seen since September.
+JJ and Tylee haven't been seen since September.
 Police say Chad and Lori Daybell lied to investigators about the children's whereabouts before quietly leaving Idaho.
 The couple turned up in Hawaii months later.

 Besides the missing children, the couple has been under scrutiny following the deaths of both of their former spouses.